Memorable Manitobans: John Wesley Cockburn (1856-1924)

 Businessman, municipal official.

-This profile was prepared with information compiled by Harry Shave.
+This page was prepared with information compiled by Harry Shave.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.